nglange/help-documentation/_userguides/Box_Panel.md

 	![ ](https://cloud.githubusercontent.com/assets/17212946/15032633/850d3d4a-1228-11e6-9b37-c20e5d32d9b9.png)

- 9. If you wish to open your ticket as **Urgent** and consent to pay the consulting charges for non-critical items, check the **I Agree** box.
+ 9. If you wish to open your ticket as urgent and consent to pay the consulting charges for non-critical items, check the **I Agree** box.

- 10. Finally, click the **Create Ticket** box.
+ 10. Finally, click the **Create Ticket** button.

 **Using Your Support Ticket**

 Anytime after a ticket is created, you can see the text associated with that ticket, by clicking on that support ticket from your Dashboard.
 The ticket's text might include references to other tickets, as well as chat history and any correspondence related to your selected ticket.
-The status of your support ticket is highlighted on the orange button in the top left corner.
+The status of your support ticket is highlighted in the top right corner.
 Status indicators include OPEN, PENDING COMPLETION, PARKED, and so forth.

 From the panel on the left-hand side of the screen, you can select options to create another new support ticket, subscribe to the ticket you have selected (if you want to follow its status), view your tickets, and view all tickets submitted by shared users on your account.